 The National Baseball Hall of Fame has an extensive library, packed with research materials.
 Most players have a file at the Hall, whose contents are made available to researchers.
 Some files are fairly thick.
 Most contain some basic information about the player, including a certificate of death for a deceased player, and newspaper clippings that mention the player in question.
-The file on David Black is the slimmest of the 400 or so consulted by this author.
+When writing this biography, the file on David Black was the slimmest of the 400 or so consulted by this author.
 It consists of one piece of paper with these 21 words: “Started playing professional ball in 1914 with Waterloo.
 Salary $125.00 per month.
 1914 VIOLATED HIS CONTRACT and joined Chicago Federal Club.”

-Baseball records indicate that David Black (no middle name is indicated) was born on April 19, 1892, in Chicago.
+Baseball records had long indicated that David Black (no middle name is indicated) was born on April 19, 1892, in Chicago.
 Had he a more uncommon name, tracing him in census records might have been easier, but no David Black born on that date in Chicago, or on that date for a couple of years before or a couple of years after, could be turned up.

 Black’s debut in the majors was with the 1914 Chi-Feds in the short-lived Federal League.
 In 1915 he played for the Chi-Feds (now called the Chicago Whales) and the Baltimore Terrapins.
 And then it was eight years until he played in the majors again, appearing in two games for the Boston Red Sox in 1923.

 To write Black’s biography looked like a true challenge.